THE ASSOCIATION… PURSUING JUSTICE IN CANADA SINCE 1919

 - The STUDENT SPACE section of the CCJA Justice Report and website;

-- The support of our provincial affiliate and their initiatives;
+- The support of our provincial affiliates and their initiatives;

 - The biennial Canadian Congress on Criminal Justice;